Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 Support Systems and Resources

 For those interested in exploring lactation options, support systems are vital.
 Connecting with healthcare professionals who specialize in transgender health is essential for personalized advice.
-Support groups—both online and offline—can provide encouragement and share experiences from others who have successfully induced lactation.
+Support groups—both online and offline—can provide encouragement and share experiences from others who have attempted or successfully induced lactation.

 Resources include: